 The morning of 9/11 started out as normal as any other day.
 Our morning show started at 5AM.
 The news was fairly typically.
 No outlandish stories.
 The weather was quiet.
 I remember a powerful hurricane off of the New England coast named Erin but that was heading away from land.
 This monster hurricane would be lost in the events of the day.

-We had just finished our 8:35AM news cut-in before we "tossed" our morning news to The Today Show.
-About 8:40AM, The Today Show interrupted their segment to show one of the The World Trade Center Towers on fire.
+We had just finished our 8:35AM news cut-in before we sent our morning news to The Today Show.
+Around 8:40AM, The Today Show interrupted their segment to show one of the The World Trade Center Towers on fire.
 The in-studio monitors all showed the fire engulfing multiple floors.
 The fire was big.
 It captured our attention.
 But at the time, not one of us watching EVER thought this was linked to something bigger, more global and temporally far-reaching.

 Our eyes were affixed to the monitors at 8:45AM.
 I was tense, rigid and more alert.
 So was my co-anchor.
 I sat in the weather chair on the right side of the set, he said to my left.
 The minutes ticked by with no new information on the fire.
 Nothing was said but we knew that something was terribly wrong.
 We all quietly attempted to persuade ourselves that this was an accident.
 Some electrical fire.
 Some gas line rupture.
 Our hapless speculation of just 7 or 8 minutes ago seemed inappropriate.
 No one was speculating out loud.
 Everyone was speculating to themselves.
 The silence was speaking volumes in the tense air of the studio.
 Keep in mind at this time, we had no official word it was a jet airliner that hit The World Trade Towers.